 The inaugural Fellowship was awarded in 2008 to Dr Rosemary Golding, whose specialisation is marine gastropods in estuaries and mangroves in Australia and South-East Asia.

-Dr Golding has recently been appointed to a post-doctoral role at the Field Museum in Chicago, one of the world’s leading natural history museums.
-She attributes this success to the experience she gained through the Chadwick Biodiversity Fellowship here at the Australian Museum, establishing her career in her field of research.
-Without the support of this fellowship, Golding says, “it would have been very difficult to follow [her] dream of becoming an evolutionary biologist”.
+Dr Golding who was appointed to a post-doctoral role at the Field Museum in Chicago, one of the world’s leading natural history museums, attributes her success to the experience she gained through the Chadwick Biodiversity Fellowship here at the Australian Museum.
+It established her career in her field of research and without the support of this fellowship, Golding says, “it would have been very difficult to follow [her] dream of becoming an evolutionary biologist”.

 Through his generosity, Clarence Chadwick's passion for exploring the natural world lives on.
 It is fitting that a fellowship in his name helps other young researchers set out on the path of intellectual inquiry and discovery in the all-important sphere of biodiversity.

-In the future, the Australian Museum will rely increasingly on the generosity of private benefactors.
-We gratefully acknowledge what the Chadwick Bequest has made possible and welcome your enquiries about making a bequest or a donation to the Australian Museum Foundation.
+We gratefully acknowledge the bequest made by Clarence Chadwick and welcome your enquiries about making a bequest or a donation to the Australian Museum Foundation.
 All enquiries are strictly confidential.